Aleister

 He also wrote a short, highly readable introduction to yoga (Eight Lectures on Yoga) and a polemic arguing against George Bernard Shaw's

-Androcles and the Lion.
+interpretation of the Gospels in his preface to Androcles and the Lion.
 Crowley's piece was edited by Francis King and published as Crowley on

-and shows him at his erudite and witty best.
+Christ, and shows him at his erudite and witty best.

 Crowley had a peculiar sense of humour.
 In his Book Four he includes a chapter purporting to illuminate the Qabalistic significance of Mother